Insights

 App-Based Games, Gamified Promotions, and the Lottery Line

-Spin-the-wheel popups, digital scratch-off cards, match-three games, prize wheels in mobile apps, and loot-box-style reward mechanics all make promotional experiences more engaging.
-They also introduce chance in ways that many sponsors fail to analyze.
+Spin-the-wheel popups, digital scratch-off cards, match-three games, prize wheels, and loot boxes make promotions more engaging.
+They also introduce chance in ways sponsors can miss.

 Read More